Khanhtkp/company_access_control/README.md

 ## Environment Configuration

-Store sensitive credentials securely in the `config` folder or use environment variables, including:
+- Store sensitive credentials securely in `config/.env`

-- Email SMTP username and app password (for sending notifications)
-- Google Gemini or other LLM API keys
-- Database credentials
-- Kafka broker URL
+- Docker Compose will load these variables for backend and frontend services
+- Make sure to **never commit `.env`** with real credentials to public repos

 ---